 We use the open source software Grond for MT inversions (Heimann et al., 2018; Kühn et al., 2020).
-In a Bayesian bootstrap-based probabilistic joint inversion scheme, solution uncertainties are retrieved along with the best fitting CMT solution (see also Dahm et al., 2018).
+In a Bayesian bootstrapbased probabilistic joint inversion scheme, solution uncertainties are retrieved along with the best fitting MT solution (see also Dahm et al. (2018)).
 We invert for the six independent moment tensor components, the seismic moment, the centroid location and the origin time simultaneously.
 The objective function is set up in a flexible way to combine different input data types as a weighted sum.
-In our study, we use combinations of time domain full waveforms, time domain cross-correlations and frequency domain amplitude spectra as an input for the inversion.
+In our study, we use combinations of time domain full waveforms, time domain cross-correlations and frequency domain amplitude spectra as input for the inversion.
 Following the studies of Zahradník and Sokos (2018) and Dahal and Ebel (2020), we implemented envelopes of time domain waveforms.
-The misfits of the different input data are combined using an L1 or L2 norm.
-We assign the same weighting to each input data type.
-The misfit values of single stations within one input data type group are weighted to account for different epicentral distances (Heimann, 2011).
+The misfits of the different input data are combined using an L1 or L2 (or higher) norm.
+Stations are weighted to account for different epicentral distances (Heimann, 2011).
 Without applying such a weighting, summed misfits are always dominated by the closest stations which have the highest amplitudes.
-In the case of using time domain full waveforms or cross-correlation fitting procedures, we allow for small time shifts to compensate for errors in the velocity models.
-To avoid the mis-matching of phases, these time shifts were set to be well below a quarter of the dominant wavelength.
-Time shifts are regulated by a penalty function with an empirically chosen maximum of 0.05.

 Precalculated Green's function data bases are used for rapidly computing synthetic data (Heimann et al., 2019).
-In our case, we used regional velocity profiles from the CRUST2.0 Earth model database (see http://igppweb.ucsd.edu/~gabi/crust2.html, last access June 2020; Bassin et al., 2000), which we choose according to the earthquake epicenter location.
+In our case, we used regional velocity profiles from the CRUST2.0 Earth model database (see http://igppweb.ucsd.edu/~gabi/crust2.

+- 125 html, last access June 2020, and Bassin et al. (2000)).
 The Green's function databases were calculated with the orthonormal propagator algorithm QSEIS (Wang, 1991).
 Grond selects the appropriate time window, corrects the recorded waveforms for the instrument response and rotates to ZRT coordinate system.
 Filters are applied and, if specified, waveform attributes as spectra or envelopes are calculated.
-The inversion is performed in parallel bootstrap chains (here: 100 for normal inversions, 500 for method testing), where individual bootstrap weights are applied to the single station-component-input data type combinations.
-Bootstrapping is applied for two reasons.
-Firstly, to avoid distortions due to few high misfit values resulting from a low SNR at single stations, wrong transfer functions or malfunctioning stations.
-Secondly, the bootstrap chains are used to access model parameter uncertainties and trade-offs between the inversion parameters.
+The inversion is performed in parallel bootstrap chains (here: 100 for normal inversions, 500 for method testing), where individual bootstrap weights are applied to the single station-component-input data type combinations. - 130 Bootstrapping is applied for two reasons; Firstly, to avoid distortions due to few high misfit values resulting from a low SNR at single stations, wrong transfer functions or malfunctioning stations.
+Further, the bootstrap chains are used to access model parameter uncertainties and trade-offs between the inversion parameters.
 Each bootstrap chain performs an entirely independent optimization.
-Along with the best solution with the lowest misfit, Grond provides a defined number (here: 10) of best solutions of each bootstrap chain, which we call the ensemble of solutions.
+Along with the best solution with the lowest misfit, grond provides a defined number (here: 10) of best solutions of each BS chain, which we call the ensemble of solutions.